Wellbeing Resources and Family Support

 COVID-19 Virtual Family Support Center

-These are challenging times and the COVID-19 Virtual Family Support Center is dedicated to providing psychological first aid support to families of BMC COVID-19 patients.
+The COVID-19 Virtual Family Support Center is dedicated to providing psychological first aid support to families of BMC COVID-19 patients.
 Families can call the center to speak with a clinician for on-demand support seven days a week.
-Support groups, bereavement groups, and support for family units and children can also be scheduled.
-For more information, contact the center via email at [email protected].
+Support groups, bereavement groups, and support for families and children can also be scheduled.
+For more information, contact the center via email at COVID19FamilySupport@bmc.org.

 Information and Advice for Parents